jolleboi96/hands-on-reinforcement-learning-icsc-2025/README.md

 The name of the new environment will be <code>rl-hands-on</code>.

 After your virtual environment is created, you also need to activate it in your terminal.
 This is done through the following command:

-<code>conda activate RL-hands-on-env </code>, if you are using anaconda.
+<code>conda activate rl-hands-on </code>, if you are using anaconda.

 #### Installing packages (conda)